Covid 19 coronavirus: Judge overrules lockdown, allows son to visit dying father

-A High Court judge has allowed a son to visit his dying father - overruling the Government's Covid-19 lockdown rules.
+A High Court judge has allowed a son to visit his dying father - overruling the Government's Covid-19 lockdown orders.

 Oliver Christiansen's dad lay dying and asking: "Where is my boy?
 Where is my boy?"